We use cookies on this site to enhance your experience.

 Search for academic programs, residence, tours and events and more.

-If a successful candidate is later proven to have falsely claimed an Indigenous identity, their opportunity will be immediately terminated in accordance with the applicable laws, collective agreements, and policies.
+If an individual is later proven to have falsely claimed an Indigenous identity, their opportunity will be immediately terminated in accordance with the applicable laws, collective agreements, and policies.

 Personal information is collected under the authority of the Wilfrid Laurier University Act and privacy policies to administer the university-student relationship and for university operations.
 Personal information will be securely stored and retained in accordance with university records management policies and protocols.
-For questions about how this information is used, please contact Darren Thomas, associate vice-president: Indigenous Initiatives, at IndigenousID@wlu.ca.
+For questions about how this information is used, please contact the Office of Indigenous Initiatives at IndigenousID@wlu.ca.

-Contact and self-identification information will be used to contact you about Indigenous initiatives, programs, and opportunities for Indigenous students, faculty, and staff.
+Contact and self-identification information will be used to contact you about Indigenous initiatives, programs, and opportunities for Indigenous students.
 Indigenous identity verification information must be provided to be considered for opportunities where Indigenous identity is required, such as bursaries, awards, facilitated admissions programs, and to meet conditions of candidacy for employment opportunities.

 Further information about how your personal information is collected, used and disclosed can be found in Laurier’s Notice of Collection, Use, and Disclosure of Personal Information.
 If you have questions, please contact the Privacy Office at privacy@wlu.ca or visit wlu.ca/privacy.